deepgram-devs/GPT5-Agent/README.md

 - Verify Deepgram API key is set correctly

 **AI not challenging assumptions?**
-- Ensure OpenAI API key is valid and has GPT-4 access
+- Ensure OpenAI API key is valid and has GPT-5 access
 - Check that the enhanced system prompts are loaded correctly
-- Verify the ideation agent is using the problem-solving configuration
+- Verify the ideation agent is using the GPT-5 configuration

 **Progress bar not updating?**
 - Check WebSocket connection in browser developer tools